 HOW TALL CAN I LEGALLY BUILD A FENCE?

-In Toronto, residential fences must be no higher than 2 metres from grade.
+Residential fences must be no higher than 2 metres from grade, according to the Toronto fence bylaw.
 This applies to both the front and backyard fence height.
 The same fence height regulation applies to uncovered decks capping out at 2 metres high from the deck floor.

 If you’re looking for the best height for privacy a fence at 2 metres equates to 6.5 feet, so unless you want Wilson lurking over the fence from the nose up, the full 2 metres is probably the way to go.